Frequently Asked Questions

 • Who can get lupus?
 Do only women have lupus?

-Anyone can get lupus, but about 9 out of 10 cases of lupus are in women ages 15 to 44.
+Anyone can get lupus, but about 9 out of 10 cases are in women ages 15 to 44.

 Lupus is more common in women of color (African American, Hispanic, Asian, and Native American and Alaskan Native women).
 Researchers think that genes play a role in how lupus affects minority women.